UTDPP1077

 Post Decision Notification

-Following the President's decision, the President will inform the Provost who will convey the President's decision to the faculty member, the Dean, the Chair of the Committee on Qualifications, and the Chair of the ad hoc committee.
+Following the President's decision, the President will inform the Provost who will convey the President's decision to the faculty member, the DPA Head, the Chair of the PTC, the Dean, and the Chair of the Committee on Qualifications.

 Appeal